Overview

 What You Need

-To use the VIBE desktop, you must meet the following requirements:
+To use the VIBE desktop you will need:

 -

 Access to the campus network: You need to be connected to the university network either through EduRoam or using the FortiClient VPN to connect remotely.
-Instructions for setting up the VPN client can be found in the IT Services Internet and Network Access documentation.
+Find instructions for setting up the VPN client in the IT Services Internet and Network Access documentation.

 -